BioZFrog/BioZFrog/README.md

 ## 🚀 About Me

 I am a **15-year-old generalist programmer**.
-I've been writing code for over 4 years, exploring multiple ecosystems and breaking things apart to learn how they work (not literally).
+I've been coding for over 4 years, exploring different technologies and breaking things apart to understand how they work (not literally).

-### 🛠️ Languages I have the experience of:
+### 🛠️ Programming Languages I know:

 - Python,
 - Dart,
 - C#,
 - C++,
+- C,
 - JavaScript,
-- C,
 - Java,
 - HTML/CSS.